 What are the features of a credit union personal loan?

 - Interest rate.
 Personal loans offered by credit unions can charge lower rates compared to those charged by banks.
 Keep in mind rates differ between credit unions and you never know which lender will have the most competitive loan, so it always pays to compare your options.

 - Loan term.
-Terms for personal loans typically vary between one and seven years, which remains the same for banks and credit unions.
+Terms for personal loans typically vary between 1 and 7 years, which remains the same for banks and credit unions.
 While longer terms result in lower repayments, you end up paying more interest.

 - Minimum and maximum loan amounts.
 The minimum and maximum you can borrow varies between credit unions and between loans.
-The minimum you can borrow is $1,000, and the maximum is generally $30,000, although can be more.
+The minimum you can borrow is $1,000 and the maximum is generally $30,000, although it can be more.

 - Repayment flexibility.
-Most credit unions give you the option to choose between weekly, fortnightly, and monthly repayments.
-With a variable rate loan you can usually make additional repayments without penalties, and some loans come with redraw facilities as well.
+Most credit unions give you the option to choose between weekly, fortnightly and monthly repayments.
+With a variable rate loan you can usually make additional repayments without penalties.
+Some loans come with redraw facilities as well.

 - Secured or unsecured.
 Certain credit unions offer secured personal loans, which you can secure using a vehicle or equity from a property.
 Secured loans charge lower interest compared to their unsecured counterparts.

 Pros and cons of credit union personal loans